-- Click the output pin of the first element.
-The line is attached to it and follows the mouse cursor. - To change the line direction, click on the workspace. - Pull the line up to the input pin of the second element and click on it to finish the line.
+- Click the output pin of the first block.
+The line is attached to it and follows the mouse cursor. - To change the line direction, click on the workspace. - Pull the line up to the input pin of the second block and click on it to finish the line.

-Connecting line can be drawn only between element inputs and outputs associated with the same data type.
-To connect the element inputs / outputs associated with different data types, use the conversion blocks (sect.
+The connecting line can be drawn only between block connection pins assigned to the same data type.
+To connect the connection pins assigned to different data types, use conversion blocks (sect.
 7.8).

-Click the element to select it.
-Pull the rectangle around several elements to select a group.
+Click the block to select it.
+Pull the rectangle around several blocks to select a group.

-The parameters of the program elements can be set in Property Box (sect.
+The parameters of the program blocks can be set in Property Box (sect.
 2.5).